-The U.S. Army ROTC -- or Reserve Officer Training Corps -- prepares officers for service in the Army by building their leadership ability and tactical know how.
+The U.S. Army ROTC, Reserve Officer Training Corps, prepares students for service in the Army by building their leadership ability and tactical know how.

 ROTC provides you the opportunity to study at a traditional college or university and receive a degree in a field you choose, while preparing you to lead the greatest Army in the world as a commissioned officer.

 Military Science or ROTC is an elective based program that consists of two parts: basic and advanced.